davideliason/Unstructured_DA_Text_Reviews/README.md

 ### Tokenization
 This is where we split sentences into words (or, tokens)
+- We can use a vanilla tokenizer, which I did first
 - We can use nltk's WhiteSpaceTokenizer to break a sentence into tokens (words) without whitespaces